AlexAnzolaJ/html-css-101-cwe-materials/curriculum/02-materials/new-readme.md

 	- CSS = adjective (responsible for styles like color or font family)
 	- JavaScript = verb (responsible for behaviors, like drop-down menus)

-> End this section with the ACTIVITY: DISTINGUISH BETWEEN HTML, CSS, AND JS.
+> GROUP ACTIVITY: DISTINGUISH BETWEEN HTML, CSS, AND JS.
 The directions of this activity state:
 >
 > 1. Let’s visit lyft.com together
 2. The words “Rides in Minutes” appears due to ______?